 This section describes how

 jbuilder interprets the targets given on

 the command line.

-Most targets that Jbuilder knows how to build lives in the
+All targets that Jbuilder knows how to build live in the

 As a result, if you want to ask